 Atmospheric emissions from an LNG-fuelled tanker, tonnes per year

-A key focus of the Sovcomflot Group’s environmental protection activities is reducing the amount of wastewater and waste that gets into the World Ocean during vessel operations.
+A key focus of the Sovcomflot Group’s environmental protection activities is reducing the amount of wastewater and waste that gets into the World ocean during ship operations.
 These activities are carried out pursuant to the internal procedures of the Group, which encompass the requirements of both international and domestic legislation.

 Management of garbage produced on ships during operations is also organised in strict compliance with Annex V of the MARPOL 73/78 Convention, which governs the prevention of pollution by garbage from ships.

-During 2018, Sovcomflot continued to implement a number of organisational and technical measures to promote efficient use of fuel and energy resources and improve the environmental sustainability of the fleet:
+During 2019 Sovcomflot Group continued to implement a number of organisational and technical measures to promote efficient use of fuel and energy resources and improve the environmental sustainability of the fleet: